johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 A production of a context-free grammar is said to be left recursive if it has the form A → Aa.

 The language for the grammar A → Aa | B is Ba*.
+The right-recursive grammar for this language is

 A  → BA' <br />
 A' → aA' | ε <br />